A Sweet Rabbit Hole by DARCY: Using Honeypots to Detect Universal Trigger's Adversarial Attacks: Honeypot with Trapdoors

-To solve Eq. (\ref{eqn:objective}), we employ a greedy heuristic approach comprising of three steps: (i) \textit{warming-up}, (ii) \textit{candidates selection} and (ii) \textit{trapdoors selection}.
-Alg. \ref{alg:searching} and Fig. \ref{fig:adaptive} describe the algorithm in detail.
-The first step (Ln.4) ``warms up" the target NN model $\mathcal{F}$ to be later queried by the third step by training it with only an epoch on the training set $\mathcal{D}_{\mathrm{train}}$.
-This is to ensure that the decision boundary of $\mathcal{F}$ will not significantly shift after injecting the trapdoors and at the same time not too rigid to learn new trapdoor-embedded examples via Eq. (\ref{eqn:embed}).
-While the second step (Ln.10--12, Fig. \ref{fig:adaptive}B) is designed to search for candidate trapdoors to defend each of the label $L \in \mathcal{C}$ that satisfy the \textit{class-awareness} aspect (Sec. \ref{sec:class_awareness}), the third one (Ln.14--20, Fig. \ref{fig:adaptive}C) selects the best trapdoor token for each defending label from the found candidates to maximize the target model's \textit{fidelity} (Sec. \ref{sec:fidelity}).
-To consider the \textit{robustness} aspect (Sec. \ref{sec:robustness}), the last two steps are then repeated $K\geq1$ times to generate $K$ trapdoors to defend each target label (Ln.8--23).
-To reduce computational cost, we randomly sample a small portion ($T$ tokens) of candidate trapdoors found in the first step (Ln.12) as inputs to the second step.
+The first step (Ln.4) ``warms up" $\mathcal{F}$ to be later queried by the third step by training it with only an epoch on the training set $\mathcal{D}_{\mathrm{train}}$.
+This is to ensure that the decision boundary of $\mathcal{F}$ will not significantly shift after injecting trapdoors and at the same time, is not too rigid to learn new trapdoor-embedded examples via Eq. (\ref{eqn:embed}).
+While the second step (Ln.10--12, Fig. \ref{fig:solution}B) searches for candidate trapdoors to defend each label $L \in \mathcal{C}$ that satisfy the \textit{class-awareness} property, the third one (Ln.14--20, Fig. \ref{fig:solution}C) selects the best trapdoor token for each defending $L$ from the found candidates to maximize $\mathcal{F}$'s \textit{fidelity}.
+To consider the \textit{robustness} aspect, the previous two steps then repeat $K\geq 1$ times (Ln.8--23).
+To reduce the computational cost, we randomly sample a small portion ($T\!\ll\!|\mathcal{V}|$ tokens) of candidate trapdoors, found in the first step (Ln.12), as inputs to the second step.